Winterlee1973/FsboPro-main/README.md

-# FsboPro – Supabase + Firebase Hosting Edition 🚀
+# FsboPro – Supabase Auth & Database + Firebase Hosting Edition 🚀

 A full-stack “For Sale By Owner” prototype built with **Next.js 15 (static export) + Tailwind CSS** on the front end, **Express (TypeScript) running in Firebase Cloud Functions** on the back end, using **Supabase for Authentication and Database**.
+Firebase is used for hosting and running the backend functions.

 ---